 She would be the second woman, after Alice Rivlin in the Clinton administration, to head the White House budget office.

 Moniz, 68, is a physics and engineering professor at the Massachusetts Institute of Technology in Cambridge.
 He served as Energy Department undersecretary from 1997 to 2001 after an earlier stint as science adviser to Clinton.

 He now directs MIT’s Energy Initiative, which is supported by energy companies such as BP Plc (BP/), Royal Dutch Shell Plc (RDSA) and Chevron Corp.
-(CVX) and has promoted natural gas as a bridge fuel -- a way to reduce carbon-dioxide emissions as cleaner sources of energy are developed.
+(CVX:US) and has promoted natural gas as a bridge fuel -- a way to reduce carbon-dioxide emissions as cleaner sources of energy are developed.

 Even while at MIT, Moniz was a frequent visitor to Washington, testifying before congressional panels on energy issues and serving both on the President’s Council of Advisers on Science and Technology as well as a blue-ribbon commission Obama formed to study nuclear waste storage after he pulled the plug on Yucca Mountain in Nevada as the nation’s permanent repository.